dbca-wa/wastd/docs/business_analysts.rst

 once online (office WiFi or mobile reception) without manual effort.

 REQ The digital data capture tool shall record location and time automatically.

+REQ There shall be one centralised wildlife incident response contact within DPaW, which shall direct the incidents to the respective responders both within and external to the Department.

 IT process Stranding data curation
 ----------------------------------